ephi/ANL_Agent/README.md

 # Results
 AlphaBIU was the winner agent in ANL 2021.

-Performance details can be found in result.xlsx, in this repository.
+Performance details can be found in AlphaBIU.csv, in this repository.